-This waiting game usually played out over days. weeks, months and in very rare cases up-to a year but not generally longer than this, as it would be too hard to maintain a castle for this time without replenishing supplies.
+This waiting game usually played out over days. weeks, months, and in rare cases up to a year, but generally no longer, as it would be difficult to maintain a castle for long periods of time without replenishing supplies.

-The combined effects of attrition and military attacks would be very effective against the inhabitants of castle under siege, this would effect moral and cause anxiety as well as physical health to the inhabitants.
+The combined effects of attrition and military attacks would be very effective against the inhabitants of a castle under siege, this would affect morale and cause anxiety as well as physical health to the inhabitants.

-The castles inhabitants who would be forced to fight eventually just to get more food and water, usually they would be in a weakened state due to the mental torture they had been under.
+The castle’s inhabitants would be forced to eventually engage in combat just to get more food and water, usually, they would be in a weakened state due to the mental torture they had been under.

-The Trebuchet was a giant catapult made of solid wood that could fire missiles up to a quarter of a mile at great speeds, castle stones would be thrown that would shatter into deadly splinters.
+The Trebuchet was a giant throwing machine made of solid wood that could fire missiles up to a quarter of a mile at great speeds, large rocks would be thrown to destroy the walls and entrances of a castle, and the rocks thrown could also shatter into deadly splinters on impact.

 There were various ways and get into a castle via the main gate entrance and drawbridge, attackers could place large hooks attached to pulling machines called grappling hooks to pull down the drawbridge.

 These attacks were sometimes used when there were good hiding places and opportunities to sneak into the castle unseen, invading armies would hide at night and then attack the castle by surprise often taking out guards on the castle walls by using archers.